Cavity wall insulation FAQs

 What other types of insulation could help me save money on my heating bills?

-Insulating your loft could save you up to £240 a year.
+You could save up to £240 a year by insulating your loft.